Editor’s Note: This post was originally published in April 2017. It has been updated to reflect the name change from AUP to SCA.

-If your company sells IT-related services to other companies, it is very likely your customers and prospects have requested a SOC 2 report, but an Agreed Upon Procedures document could give you what you need with a much-lower investment.
+If your company sells IT-related services to other companies, it is very likely your customers and prospects have requested a SOC 2 report, but a Standardized Control Assessment document could give you what you need with a much-lower investment.

 If you don’t have one completed, you probably hate the SOC 2 because you are barraged with clients asking for other documentation in lieu of the SOC 2, and asking why you haven’t got one.